typedb/typedb-docs/06-management/04-migration-and-backup.md

 ```

 <div class="note">
-In versions previous to 2.6.0, the `--database=` and `--file=` named arguments are not used, and you should simply use positional arugments like this:
+In versions previous to 2.6.0, the "--database=" and "--file=" named arguments are not used, and you should simply use positional arugments like this:
-`old/typedb server export <database> data.typedb` or `old/typedb server import --database=<database> --file=data.typedb`
+"old/typedb server export <database> data.typedb" or "old/typedb server import --database=<database> --file=data.typedb"
 </div>

 ### Dealing With Export/Import Errors

 If you encounter migration errors, follow this checklist:

-* Ensure that you are running the correct `typedb` command (the binary in the TypeDB directory of the server you are
-  exporting from or importing to.)
+* Ensure that you are running the correct `typedb` command (the binary in the TypeDB directory of the server you are exporting from or importing to.)
 * Ensure that the schema has been imported correctly to the new database.
 * Ensure that the correct data import path was specified.